Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 6. Rough scars on the skin of the neck, narrowing of the trachea.

-Quite often, complications are caused by a violation of the operation technique.
-Incorrect installation of the tube, its displacement or prolapse, blockage, mismatch between the diameters of the tube and the tracheal incision are possible - if the hole is too large, then subcutaneous emphysema will develop, and the tube will move or fall out, if the hole in the trachea is insufficient, there is a risk of cartilage necrosis.
+Quite often, complications are caused by a violation of the surgical technique.
+Possible incorrect installation of the tube, its displacement or loss, blockage, discrepancy between the diameters of the tube and the tracheal incision - if the hole is too large, subcutaneous emphysema will develop, and the tube will move or fall out; if the size of the hole in the trachea is insufficient, there is a risk of cartilage necrosis.

 Postoperative period and prognosis

-The tracheostomy tube can provide the breathing process for a long time, so in the postoperative period, the patient must know how to properly handle it.
-First of all, the external opening should be kept clean, dressings should be changed in a timely manner, and the stoma should be treated with soap and water.
+A tracheostomy tube can provide breathing for a long time, so in the postoperative period the patient must know how to handle it correctly.
+First of all, the external opening must be kept clean, dressings should be changed promptly and the stoma should be treated with soap and water.
 It is good if the air in the room where the patient is located is clean and humidified.

 Before going outside, it is better to protect the tracheostomy opening with a scarf to prevent dust and dirt from entering the trachea.
-Breathing in water, inhaling powdered products with a tube, household chemicals can be dangerous.
+Breathing in water, inhaling powdered products or household chemicals through a snorkel can be dangerous.

-In the presence of a tracheostomy, there may be some speech difficulties, which usually take a few days to overcome.
-When speaking, the opening of the tracheostomy must be closed.
+If you have a tracheostomy, there may be some difficulties with speech, which usually take a few days to overcome.
+When talking, the tracheostomy opening should be closed.

-In all cases when the condition of a patient with a tracheostomy has suddenly worsened, the tube has fallen out or moved, there are signs of inflammation in the airways, fever, any changes in the site of the skin incision or worsening of breathing, you should immediately consult a doctor.
+In all cases where the condition of a patient with a tracheostomy suddenly worsens, the tube falls out or becomes dislodged, signs of inflammation in the respiratory tract, fever, any changes in the site of the skin incision or deterioration in breathing appear, you should immediately consult a doctor.

 Video: tracheostomy tube care and change